Radiology Technologist Schools and Careers in Connecticut

 Select Schools in Connecticut with Radiology Technologist Degree Programs

-Capital Community College (CCC) awards the Associate of Science (AS) in Radiologic Technology to students who successfully complete the two-year program.
-Students in the program must follow a predetermined course of study, taking courses in sequence.
-Clinical rotations begin in the first semester and will include rotations during the winter break in the first year of the program and each subsequent semester.
-A limited number of evening clinical rotations are available for students who cannot complete them during the day.
-Radiologic technology courses cover Anatomy and Physiology; Radiobiology and Protection; and Radiographic Seminar.
+Connecticut State Community College (CT State) awards the Associate of Science (AS) in Radiography to students who successfully complete the two-year program.
+The program is available on CT State’s Capital, Gateway, Manchester, Middlesex, and Naugatuck Valley campuses.
+Students must follow a predetermined course of study, taking courses in sequence.
+Clinical rotations begin in the first semester and include rotations during winter break in each fall semester.
+A limited number of evening clinical rotations are available.
 Graduates of the program will be eligible to take the American Registry of Radiologic Technologists (ARRT) certification exam.
-Admission into the program is based on the completion of prerequisite coursework, GPA in any radiologic technology classes already taken, and scores on the SAT and TEAS exams.
+Admission to the program is based on the completion of prerequisite coursework, GPA, and scores on the Test of Essential Academic Skills (TEAS) exam.
+CT State also offers a Radiography Certificate with options in Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and Mammography.

 University of Hartford

 The University of Hartford (UHart) features a four-year program that leads to a Bachelor of Science (BS) in Radiologic Technology.
-Students will take prerequisite courses during freshman year before continuing to the professional curriculum during the next two years.
+Students take prerequisite courses during freshman year before continuing to the professional curriculum during the next two years.
 A minimum GPA of 2.5 is required to continue into the professional program.
 At the end of the junior year, students will have completed their radiologic technology courses, making them eligible for an Associate of Science (AS) degree, to sit for the ARRT certification exam, and begin working in the field.
 During senior year, students will complete the BS coursework and may pursue certifications in additional disciplines.
 The undergraduate program consists of general education and radiologic technology coursework that includes hands-on experience in a fully-functioning lab on campus.
 Clinical rotations are held at affiliated medical facilities, including Connecticut Children’s Medical Center, Manchester Memorial Hospital, and Open MRI of Connecticut.
+UHart also offers certificate programs in Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Diagnostic Medical Sonography.

 How to Become a Radiology Technologist in Connecticut

-- Complete an education program in radiologic technology.
+1. Complete an education program in a recognized area of radiologic technology.
 Candidates for licensure must complete an educational program accredited by the JRCERT or recognized as equivalent by the ARRT and an associate’s degree or higher.
 The associate degree may be completed as part of, or in addition to, the radiologic technology program.

-- Maintain your licence.
+5. Maintain your license.
 Licenses must be renewed annually.
 Candidates seeking renewal must provide evidence of 24 hours of continuing education (CE) every two years.
-Current registration with the ARRT will count as proof of CE.
+Current registration with the ARRT is accepted as proof of CE.

 Connecticut Radiology Tech Salary and Job Outlook